NutleyAS/DatabaseDesignAndDevelopment/README.md

 # DatabaseDesignAndDevelopment
 This repository contains work and programming done for the Database &amp; Design module which was part of the HDip in Software Development at GMIT.
+This project used the XAMP web server solution stack package developed to develop the sql files which was done using MySQL.

 ## Project Brief